 Visiting your loved one in hospital during coronavirus

-Advice on visiting loved ones in hospital has changed, which means that one family member can visit at any time for patients at the end of their life.
+Advice on visiting loved ones in hospital has changed.
+Patients receiving end of life care can now have up to two named visitors visit them, however only one visitor can visit at any one time.
 If you require a visitor to assist you, they may be able to attend as well.
 Contact the Hospital to let us know and this will carefully considered by our senior team.

 To the greatest extent possible and recognising that visiting can be emotionally and physically exhausting, the same family member should represent the family over the period of your relative or friend’s decline, and death.